Remember, every time you walk into the mall, the grocery store or a big-box retailer, it’s you against them.

 Retailers, marketers, sales professionals and CEOs are determined to make you buy more than you planned.
 In addition, retailers have an arsenal of sales tactics that may seem silly but actually serve as heavy-duty artillery when it comes to persuading you to part ways with your money.

-Following are 10 especially cagey tricks companies may use.
+Following are some especially cagey tricks companies may use.

 1. Coupon savings